scarborough-courtney/ohimanual/tutorials/use_tbx_regional_assessment.md

 ### Updating pressures_matrix.csv

+`pressures_matrix.csv` maps the different types of ocean pressures (columns) with the goals that they affect (rows).
 Adding a new pressures layer to `pressures_matrix.csv` requires adding a new column with the pressure layer name.
 The name should be short but descriptive.
 The name should also include a prefix to indicate the pressure category.
 There are five physical categories and one social category:

 * *po_* = pollution
 * *hd_* = habitat destruction